tokenika/tokenika.github.io/web/web.md

 Bitcoin was the first cryptocurrency to introduce the UTXO (Unspent Transaction Output) model for tracking database state.
 Every Bitcoin transaction consumes (spends) outputs from prior transactions and produces new outputs to be consumed by future transactions.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/blockchain/@dantheman/blockchains-should-be-designed-like-massively-multiplayer-games), by Dan Larimer, April 2017</span>

+#### EOS vs. Ethereum for Dummies!

+In this post I will describe some of the differences in technological capabilities and limitations, as well as differences in design philosophies between the EOS and Ethereum platforms.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@trogdor/eos-vs-ethereum-for-dummies), by @trogdor, June 2017</span>

+#### Centralization of Cryptocurrency - Bitcoin, Ethereum, and EOS

+This post is food for thought.
+A small group of individuals all met face to face in New York.
+This relatively small group decided the future of bitcoin which is now playing-out.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@crypto-investor/centralization-of-cryptocurrency-bitcoin-ethereum-and-eos), by @crypto-investor, August 2017</span>

+#### Individuals That Are Skeptical of The Upcoming EOS Project Simply Don't Understand The Fundamental Differences And Advantages That The EOS Network Will Offer.

+The amount of attention and investment the upcoming EOS project has already seen makes some individuals skeptical, but to me it validates the demand and faith that investors have in the upcoming smart contract platform.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@cryptofreedom/individuals-that-are-skeptical-of-the-upcoming-eos-project-simply-don-t-understand-the-fundamental-differences-and-advantages), by @cryptofreedom, August 2017</span>

+#### Could EOS Become the Most Widely Distributed ICO Ever?

+Last month I wrote about the Fear of Missing Out (FOMO) surrounding the EOS ICO.
+I was wrong.
+Well, at least I was wrong about my initial short term predictions.
+I figured, with a year long ICO, the price of EOS would surely drop below the initial 5-day ICO price.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@lukestokes/could-eos-become-the-most-widely-distributed-ico-ever), by @lukestokes, August 2017</span>

+#### EOS vs. Tezos vs. Tauchain: The Dummies' Simplification Of Possibly The Biggest Blockchain Launches Of 2017...

+As the blockchain revolution gains momentum, so has this year brought countless ICOs with mega-hype and mind-blowing multi-million dollar crowdfunding campaigns.
+It's been a ride.
+And it's tough to keep up with *everything* coming out.
+Yet, there are a few projects that stand out amongst the many.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@rok-sivante/eos-vs-tezos-vs-tauchain-the-dummies-simplification-of-possibly-the-biggest-blockchain-launches-of-2017), by @rok-sivante, August 2017</span>

+#### A Smart Contract Platform Without Transaction Costs or the Need For 'gas' Will Finally Offer Proper Incentive To DApp Developers.

+When developers must continually make micro-payments to continue to run and employ their DApps or contracts, price increases make it much less practical to continue to run and develop applications.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@cryptofreedom/a-smart-contract-platform-without-transaction-costs-or-the-need-for-gas-will-finally-make-dapp-development-practical-an), by @cryptofreedom, May 2017</span>

+---

+# Witness blogg

+#### Storage Costs on Blockchains using EOS.IO Software

+The market will naturally and unavoidably imbue monetary properties to tokens created with the EOS.IO software.
+It will be necessary to implement dynamic pricing on the cost of consuming an additional unit of memory in order to keep prices practical for actual application development.
+If an EOS.IO based blockchain reaches a 30 billion USD valuation, then 1M USD may be insignificant amount of money for a blockchain able to allocate 1.5 USD billion dollars per year to block producers (5% inflation).

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/storage-costs-on-blockchains-using-eos-io-software), by @eosio, July 2017</span>

+#### Heavy duty witness node infrastructure

+Witnesses are vulnerable to DDoS attacks.
+An attacker who knows the network location of your witness node can saturate your uplink to a level that makes you unable to produce blocks on time.
+Effectively, this means voting the witness out using a network-level attack.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/witness-category/@gtg/heavy-duty-witness-node-infrastructure), by @gtg, July 2017</span>

 ---